Welcome to my blog ‘The Ultimate Guide To Mycotoxins’.

 There are two primary tests to consider, and perhaps a couple of additional tests that perhaps we can describe as ‘tier 2’.

 An organic acid test can also be considered, which assesses urinary metabolites including those thought to be produced by certain moulds.
-Again this is by Great Plains Laboratory.
+Again this is by Mosaic Diagnostics.

 Finally stool testing can be considered – I do often (but certainly not always) find that those with mycotoxin issues have suboptimal microbiome diversity, and, have a fungal overgrowth dectetable in the large intestine.
 You can order a comprehensive stool test via Healthpath in the UK.